 In “Our Wallet is Our Weapon“, we discussed our concern with American consumers agreeing to take on more debt for longer terms against their best interest.
 This willingness inflates the cost of the very products and services many already cannot afford.
 There are two ways to better manage our wallet.
 We must leave the spending and leveraging classes and join the saving and investing classes.

 Bluntly put, we must close our wallet to unconscious spending.
 We can no longer buy cars and houses that we cannot afford.
 We must understand that everyone is not fit for college.
 Making every high school graduate go to college puts many in poor financial situations and devalues college degrees.

 We must shift from an unbridled consumption society to a justified consumption society.
 That means we must buy less, consume less and throw away less.
 This is why some claim we don’t value food.
 Because of unnecessarily conservative food preparation and preservation standards, America throws away nearly 50 percent of its food.
 This totals $165 billion dollars, or $1,437 per household, worth of food thrown away annually.
 There’s been a 50 percent increase in food waste since the 1970s.
 This level of waste is avoidable.

 Food is just one example of our consumption addiction.
 A car can and should last more than three to five years.
 With proper maintenance, we can own cars for ten or more years.
 There is no reason to trade cars in before they’re paid off.
 The average family can reasonably live in a 2,000 square foot house.
 Not only does this save on cost per square foot, but saves on heating, gas, electricity and other expenses.
 We don’t need to buy clothes every time there’s a sale or we’re bored.

-Sticking to a budget isn’t easy, but this tool can help.
+Sticking to a budget isn’t easy, but this first-rate tool can help.